 The Ministry of Health and Long-Term Care’s Assistive Devices Program provides partial funding towards the purchase of a CPAP system.
 Recipients of social assistance from Ontario Works or Ontario Disability Support Program may be eligible for full funding.
 There are multiple options of CPAP systems and our Regulated Health Professional will help you find the most suitable equipment.

-Private health insurance policies often supplement funding.
-You pay up-front for your equipment and services and then apply for reimbursement from your insurer.
-If you have an extended health insurance plan, we advise contacting your insurer before your purchase.
-Your insurer will need to know that OSAS is a long-term diagnosis.
-Key questions to ask your insurer include:
+Private health insurance often supplements government funding.
+Clients pay the remaining portion up-front and then apply for reimbursement from their insurer.
+Clients with an extended health insurance plan are advised to contact their insurer before purchasing.
+The insurer will need to know obstructive sleep apnea syndrome is a long-term diagnosis.

-- What other official documentation do they require?
+What other official documentation do they require?

-- Is the cost of equipment rentals/trials covered?
+Is the cost of equipment rentals/trials covered?

-- Are you covered for future costs of "soft goods?"(i.e. items which will need replacing after six months to one year of usage due to wear and tear, such as masks, headgear, hoses, and filters.)
+Are the future costs of "soft goods"(i.e. items requiring replacing after 6-12 months due to usage and wear such as masks, headgear hoses and filters) covered?